One inmate dead, another injured at Iroquois County Jail

 That inmate was taken to a local hospital and remained in critical condition.

-The other inmate was found unresponsive at 11:15 a.m.
-Wednesday and he was later pronounced dead, police said.
-An autopsy has not yet been scheduled.
+The other inmate, Andre Maiden, 24, of Hoopeston, was found unresponsive at 11:15 a.m.
+Wednesday and later pronounced dead, police said.
+An autopsy has been scheduled for Friday.